Gino-Freud-Hobayan/Exploratory_Data_Analysis_COVID19_on_Python/README.md

 <img width="383" alt="image" src="https://github.com/Gino-Freud-Hobayan/Exploratory_Data_Analysis_COVID19_on_Python/assets/117270964/f4a43810-577d-4852-bf21-4af65f088ba7">

-We dealt with 5 batches with around 4.1 million rows of data in total
+We dealt with 5 batches containing around 4.1 million rows of data in total

-- Filtered the dataset to only include data from “City of Manila”
+- Filtered the dataset to only include data from the “City of Manila”
 - Checked for Duplicates
 - Checked for Missing/Null Values
 - Dropped Unnecessary Columns
-- Replaced the null values with an appropriate data like “Not Recorded”
+- Replaced the null values with appropriate data like “Not Recorded”
 - Merged the five cleaned datasets into one

 I posted a Jupyter notebook of one of the batches (batch 4) that shows how we did our Data Cleaning.